sogartar/battle_fatigue/README.md

 comes from gambling with the fate of your bros and having a reasonable chance of losing a good bro.

-With this in mind, this mod makes the decision to take on an easy fight not a clear cut decision.
+This mod makes the decision to take on an easy fight not as clear cut.

 ## Description